Tile and Grout Care Tips

 - How often do you have to clean the grout once restored?

-Experts agree, you should clean your floor once a week using a pH-neutral/soap-less cleaner like Sir Grout Bucks Maintenance Cleaner.
+Experts agree, you should clean your floor once a week using a pH-neutral/soap-less cleaner like Sir Grout Bucks PA and West NJ Maintenance Cleaner.
 When cleaning the floor, it's important to change your mop water when it appears dirty.
-Always use a mop to agitate cleaning agent on grout surface.
+Always use a mop to agitate the cleaning agent on the grout surface.
 Dry grout with towel or terry cloth.
 Should any area have dried up surface stains, simply spot clean with straight Sir Grout Maintenance Cleaner.

 - How often do you have to reseal the grout after the first application?